std-and-infertility

 Trichomoniasis

 Generally, Trichomoniasis doesn’t directly cause infertility.
 It can cause itching, inflammation, burning, and discharge in the genital area in women.
 Sometimes, the infection can spread to the upper genital organs, causing PID and probable fertility issues in women.
+During pregnancy It may play an important role in preterm labor, and low birth weight in pregnancy.

 Hepatitis B & C

 These Chronic diseases can lead to chronic liver inflammation.
 Liver dysfunction affects hormonal balance in the patient’s body which plays a crucial role in women’s reproductive processes.
 They can also result in lousy nutrient absorption, which could affect women’s overall health for getting pregnant or during their pregnancy.
 Some HB medications may influence fertility ability.
+Note: Research has shown that women have a greater biological susceptibility to STDs than men, with a higher likelihood of transmission from men to women.
+This is because the female reproductive system is more vulnerable to infection than the male reproductive system.

 How Long Does It Take for STD to Cause Infertility?